-Housing projects funded by CDBG assistance are typically made as loans documented by recorded deeds of trust, promissory notes, and other contractual loan agreements.
-These documents establish the obligations for compliance with CDBG regulations.
-All housing projects are required to secure building permits and comply with zoning and building code requirements.
-Housing units are inspected and corrections are required to meet building codes as part of the permitting process.
+Housing projects funded by CDBG and HOME assistance are typically made as loans documented by recorded deeds of trust, promissory notes, and other contractual loan agreements.
+These documents establish the obligations for compliance with CDBG and HOME regulations.
+All housing projects are required to secure building permits, comply with municipal zoning and building code requirements, and meet federal requirements of the HOME program.